Annona crassiflora: Fruits

 Its fruits reach over 15 cm in diameter and 2 kg, containing many seeds about 1.5 cm long.
 When opened, the fruit has a creamy pulp and very strong odor and flavor that differs greatly from custard apple.
 It is considered a delicacy in the Brazilian Cerrado region, sold in street markets, consumed fresh or as a Cocktail, cake, in the form of cookies, crackers, pops, ice cream, jams and many other sweets.

 The fruiting begins in November, maturing between February and April, where living in Minas Gerais Brazil, where it is popularly associated with the Lent season.
 When the fruit is ripe it falls to the ground under the protection of the crown, exuding a strong and distinctive smell.
 These are the best quality fruits for the consumer, because if harvested directly from the tree, the fruit will not mature, producing an inferior quality flavor.

 Reproductive Biology

 Its pollen is shed as permanent tetrads.

 Deforestation and reduction of species

 The increasing deforestation of the Cerrado and the delayed germination of seeds, which can reach up to three hundred days, have contributed much to the radical reduction of maroleiros in Minas Gerais.
-It is the remarkable scientific research work and cultivation developed by João Afonso de Carvalho, professor at the Federal Agrotechnical School in Machado, in southern Minas Gerais, that preserves the Marolo trees region.
+It is the scientific research work and cultivation developed by João Afonso de Carvalho, professor at the Federal Agrotechnical School in Machado, in southern Minas Gerais, that preserves the Marolo trees region.
 The locations which concentrate a greater number of species of trees are Carvalhópolis and Paraguaçu.